SaNeKxOK/who-wants-to-be-a-millionaire/README.md

 This project is a web-based implementation of the popular game show "Who Wants to Be a Millionaire", developed using Next.js and deployed on Vercel.
 Players answer a series of multiple-choice questions, with increasing difficulty, to progress towards the grand prize.

+## Live Demo

+The application is deployed and can be accessed at [https://how-to-become-a-millionaire-tau.vercel.app/](https://how-to-become-a-millionaire-tau.vercel.app/).

 ## Getting Started

 ### Prerequisites